-- i) What relationships can be inferred among the pressure, volume, and temperature of a mass of gas in a closed container? - ii) Is there any relationship between the mass and volume of matter? - iii) Explain ebb and flow, etc.
+- i) What relationships can be inferred among the pressure, volume and temperature of a mass of gas in a closed container? - ii) Is there any relationship between the mass and volume of matter? - iii) Give an explanation of ebb and flow, etc. - b) A preliminary empirical investigation with the aim of broadening experience (foreknowledge)

-For example, with a class discussion, clarity can be attained about the (quantitative and qualitative) nature of the foreknowledge the pupils have at hand.
-Then, there can be a corresponding choice of what experience must initially be brought forward to give them an opportunity to arrive at a solution to the problem.
+For example, in terms of a class discussion clarity can be attained about the (quantitative and qualitative) nature of the foreknowledge that the pupils have at hand.
+Then there can be a corresponding choice about what experiences initially must be brought forward to give them the opportunity to arrive at a solution to the problem.